 June 2015: Invited to speak at Queen's University, Belfast (QUB) at a Philosophy for Children Taster Day.

-February 2015: Invited speaker, Society for Women in Philosophy Ireland Mentoring Workshop on teaching philosophy in schools (this was attended by First Lady of Ireland, Sabina Higgins).
+February 2015: Invited speaker, Society for Women in Philosophy Ireland Mentoring Workshop.

 Primary Schools Initiative